 Quantum technologies hold immense potential for addressing significant challenges in quantum simulation, communication, and information processing.
 Consequently, the preparation of fiducial quantum states and the development of noise-resistant state preparation routines are of paramount importance, especially for noisy intermediate-scale quantum (NISQ) devices \cite{Preskill2018quantumcomputingin}.

-Quantum state preparation by means of unitary quantum circuits often faces challenges due to the required circuit complexity \cite{eisert2021entangling}, which may demand large circuit depths and therewith low error rates, unattainable in the NISQ era.
+Quantum state preparation by means of unitary quantum circuits often faces challenges due to the required circuit complexity \cite{eisert2021entangling}, which may demand large circuit depths and thus require low error rates, unattainable in the NISQ era.
 Various approaches have been proposed, starting from adiabatic techniques \cite{RevModPhys.90.015002, sompet2022realizing, wei2022efficient} and sequences of unitary transformations \cite{PhysRevLett.95.110503,motzoi2017linear}.

 An alternative, and possibly more robust, strategy implements protocols based on non-unitary dynamics.
 One strategy goes under the name of reservoir engineering \cite{Poyatos:1996,Pielawa:2007,Diehl:2008,Verstrate:2009, schirmer2010stabilizing} and aims at designing effective master equations whose steady state is the target state of the quantum state preparation.
 Quantum reservoir engineering has been proposed for quantum computing \cite{Verstrate:2009} and for robust preparation of many-body quantum states \cite{Morigi:2015,zhou2021symmetry}. {Designing Markovian master equations, however, limits to performing operations in the weak coupling limit, leading to slow convergence speeds, which could be counterbalanced by including time-dependent controls \cite{motzoi2016backaction}.